The Digital Detox Guide: Promoting Digital Wellness for Teens

 Digital wellness focuses on achieving a healthy balance between technology usage and other aspects of life.
 It emphasizes the significance of engaging in physical activity, maintaining social connections, and pursuing personal hobbies.
 There are A LOT of parents/guardians out there only focusing on the digital citizenship aspect, which is important, but I feel like we need to be more well-rounded when it comes to the tech conversation with our tweens and teens.
 By promoting digital wellness, parents/guardians can help their teens develop a well-rounded lifestyle and reduce the negative impacts of excessive screen time.
 Encouraging responsible digital citizenship and mindful content consumption is essential for their online safety and well-being.
 Ultimately, digital wellness enables tweens and teens to use technology as a positive tool for learning, creativity, and connection, while maintaining a balanced and fulfilling life.

-Signs Your Teen Needs a Digital Detox:
+Signs Your Teen Needs a Digital Detox

 Recognizing the signs: